dillbyrne/random-agent-spoofer/README.md

 ### Extras

-- Option to toggle ras script injection

-- Option to several options and features (e.g. whitelist) require script injection.
+- Option to toggle RAS script injection (it is required for cetain options and for the whitelist)

-- Option to spoof the date anf time strings to a random one or a specific one.
+- Option to spoof the date and time strings to a random one or a specific one.
 (An issue is open to improve this)

 - Option to spoof screen and window sizes to a specific size or random or a random tailored size defined in the profile